 A case manager will be assigned to each patient to manage their case throughout the patient’s hospitalization.
 The case manager will work closely with the patient and the treatment team to coordinate care with doctors, therapist and the patient’s families.
-The treatment teams consist of psychiatrist, case managers, therapist and nurses.
-The treatment team is an integral part in facilitating patients care and discussing the best treatment options for the patient and creating objectives for the patient’s treatment plan.
+The treatment teams consist of a psychiatrist, case managers, therapists and nurses.
+The treatment team is an integral part in facilitating patients’ care, discussing the best treatment options for the patient and creating objectives for the patient’s treatment plan.
 Case managers will assist in all follow up needs and discharge planning.

 All patients will attend daily group therapy in coordination with each individual treatment plan.
 Patients will be assigned to a therapy group based on clinical need and the treatment team’s recommendations.
 Types of group include process groups, goals groups, activity groups and training and education groups.
-Skilled group therapist will utilize a variety of treatment methods that are designed to address the key issues while stabilizing symptoms in a time effective manner.
-This would include techniques such as cognitive behavioral therapy, solution focused therapy and short term psychodynamic therapy.
+A skilled group therapist will utilize a variety of treatment methods that are designed to address key issues while stabilizing symptoms in a time-effective manner.
+This would include techniques such as cognitive behavioral therapy, solution focused therapy and short-term psychodynamic therapy.
 Groups will address issues of depression, anger management, loss interpersonal relationships and addiction.
-Patients will also be learning coping skills, assertion skills, personal self awareness and psycho education to assist their specific areas of need.
+Patients will also be learning coping skills, assertion skills, personal self awareness and psychoeducation to assist their specific areas of need.

 A structured family meeting will be arranged if the patient and treatment team determine that a family meeting would have therapeutic benefit.